sinacolada/light-em-all/README.md

 ./gradlew run
 ```

-The game runs with a default of an 7x7.
+The game runs with a default of a 7x7 board.
 To change this, run the project with command line arguments.

 ```
 ./gradlew run --args="-r 5 -c 6"